Kleadron/OptiOBJ/README.txt

 =====
 Drag and drop an OBJ file onto the exe, or run it from the command line.
 There's no exception handling yet, if it crashes you probably have a malformed OBJ file.
+The program accepts the -auto flag if you want to run it without pausing for user input.